harvard-cs263/harvard-cs263.github.io/rst/writeup-network-attacks.rst

 Because this project involves your host machine as well, you will need to make sure its environment is suitable.
 Specifically:

 - Install Python 2.7.
-- Clone your fork to wherever you'd like.
+- Clone your repo to wherever you'd like.
 - [32-bit Windows only] From the cloned directory, run ``pip install curses-2.2-cp27-none-win32.whl``
 - [64-bit Windows only] From the cloned directory, run ``pip install curses-2.2-cp27-none-win_amd64.whl``